itsaboutcode/flutternotes/dart.md

 - Dart support **top level** function => you can define functions outside any class defintion that can be called from anywhere in the code.
 - Dart is true OO language => Function are objects and have a type, [Function](https://api.dart.dev/stable/2.17.3/dart-core/Function-class.html)
+- This means that functions can be assigned to variables or passed as arguments to other functions.
+- You can also call an instance of a Dart class as if it were a [function](https://dart.dev/guides/language/language-tour#callable-classes).

 Syntax